-4-minute read - By Sue Todd, May 23, 2021
+4-minute read - by Sue Todd, May 23, 2021

 Imagine you are asked to build the world’s tallest skyscraper.
 On uneven land.
 With no room for error and every story aligning perfectly with one another.
 Oh, and you have to do this all on the nanometer scale.
 Sound impossible?
 ASML’s engineers face this challenge every day with 3D NAND chips – but they are making them a reality through our expertise in an area known as scanner metrology.